Polynomials in categories with pullbacks: Polynomials in 2-categories

-We now describe the structure that polynomials in a 2-category form.
-A \emph{2-bicategory} consists of a bicategory $\ca B$ whose hom categories are endowed with 2-cells making them 2-categories and the composition functors
+for all objects $X$ and $Y$ of a 2-category $\ca K$ with pullbacks.
+We now describe the structure that polynomials in a 2-category form. \begin{defn} A \emph{2-bicategory} consists of a bicategory $\ca B$ whose hom categories are endowed with 2-cells making them 2-categories and the composition functors

 are endowed with 2-cell maps making them into 2-functors.
-The 2-cells in the homs of $\ca B$ are called 3-cells.
-In addition we ask that the coherence isomorphisms of $\ca B$ be natural with respect to the 3-cells.
-Similarly a \emph{homomorphism} $F:\ca B \to \ca C$ of 2-bicategories is a homomorphism of their underlying bicategories whose hom functors are endowed with 2-cell maps making them into 2-functors, and whose coherence data is natural with respect to 3-cells.
+In addition we ask that the coherence isomorphisms of $\ca B$ be natural with respect to the 3-cells. \end{defn} Since a 2-bicategory $\ca B$ is a degenerate sort of tricategory, we shall call the 2-cells in its homs \emph{3-cells} of $\ca B$. \begin{exams} \begin{enumerate} \item Given a 2-category $\ca K$ with pullbacks, the bicategory $\Span {\ca K}$ has the additional structure of a 2-bicategory in which a 3-cell $f \to g$ consists of a 2-cell $\phi$ as in

-A basic example of a 2-bicategory is obtained from any 2-category $\ca K$ with pullbacks, by adapting the bicategory of spans in $\ca K$ to take $\ca K$'s 2-cells into account using the 2-dimensional aspect of $\ca K$'s pullbacks.
-We denote this 2-bicategory as $\Span {\ca K}$.
-Any (strict) 3-category is a 2-bicategory, and so $\TwoCAT$ is another example. \begin{thm} Let $\ca K$ be a 2-category with pullbacks.
+such that $s_2\phi = \id$ and $t_2\phi = \id$. \item Dually one has a 2-bicategory $\Cospan {\ca K}$ of cospans in any 2-category $\ca K$ with pushouts. \item Any strict 3-category such as $\TwoCAT$ is a 2-bicategory. \end{enumerate} \end{exams} \begin{defn} A \emph{homomorphism} $F:\ca B \to \ca C$ of 2-bicategories is a homomorphism of their underlying bicategories whose hom functors are endowed with 2-cell maps making them into 2-functors, and whose coherence data is natural with respect to 3-cells. \end{defn} \begin{thm} Let $\ca K$ be a 2-category with pullbacks.
 One has a 2-bicategory $\Polyc{\ca K}$ whose objects are those of $\ca K$, whose hom between $X$ and $Y \in \ca K$ is $\Polyc{\ca K}(X,Y)$, and whose compositions are defined as above.
 Moreover with object, arrow and 2-cell maps defined as in the categorical case, and 3-cell map as defined above, one has a homomorphism